venth/aws-adfs/README.md

       --s3-signature-version [s3v4]   s3 signature version: Identifies the version
                                       of AWS Signature to support for
                                       authenticated requests.
 Valid values: s3v4
+      --env                           Read username, password from environment
+                                      variables (username and password).
       --stdin                         Read username, password from standard input separated by a newline.
       --role-arn TEXT                 Predefined role arn to select